 2014 Outlook: Alf is a pure inside, two-down runner perfectly suited for a zone-blocking scheme.
 Morris' uncanny vision makes up for his less-than-elite measurables.
 But his drawbacks are clear: When the Redskins trail, he doesn't play much because he won't contribute as a receiver.
 Jay Gruden's new coaching staff in DC has pledged to keep most of Mike Shanahan's old run-game concepts in place, which is what Morris owners want to hear.
 You're not getting a record-breaking, fantasy-MVP season from Alf, but he's not likely to bust either.

 2014 Outlook: New Redskins coach Jay Gruden is a renowned passing-game enthusiast.
 As Andy Dalton matured in Cincinnati, Gruden transformed the Bengals' offense from run-heavy to pass-centric and made the Bengals a top-10 team in yards per attempt.
 He also advocated a backfield split, giving Giovani Bernard the role of pass-catching RB.
 In DC, Alfred Morris is the TD maker and will dominate carries, but he won't make many receiving plays.
 That's where Helu comes in.
-He has 87 catches in 34 career games and seems like a strong bet to cross the 50-grab threshold, provided he beats out rookie Lache Seastrunk.
+He has 87 catches in 34 career games and seems like a strong bet to cross the 50-grab threshold.